Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Abstract

 \section{Abstract}

-The classical radio-loudness parameter $R \equiv f_\nu(5\,\mathrm{GHz})/f_\nu(4400\,\text{\AA})$ compares a prompt accretion tracer with a radio numerator that mixes rapidly varying compact-core emission, lobe plasma surviving over millions of years, and host-galaxy synchrotron emission.
-We introduce a time-domain radio-loudness (TDRL) framework that makes this timescale mismatch explicit.
-The radio numerator is decomposed into compact-core and extended-lobe contributions, each weighted by a recovered fraction that depends on observing frequency, angular resolution, and surface-brightness sensitivity.
-For a single intermittently jetted AGN population, a two-state jet duty cycle convolved with exponential lobe fading yields an exact stationary Beta distribution for the normalized extended-radio response, whose mean is $\fduty$ and whose variance scales as $(1+\chi_\nu)^{-1}$ with $\chi_\nu\equiv\taunu/t_{\rm switch}$.
-This result serves as an analytic reference model, while precise inference will require population models matched to specific survey selections.
-In this minimal reference model, the familiar GHz valley near the classical radio-loud/quiet boundary can in principle arise from short radio memory alone, without invoking two intrinsic engine classes; metre-wave surveys that recover diffuse emission and model the host galaxy contribution should progressively fill that valley.
-In the $(\Rcore,\Rlobe)$ plane a core--lobe mismatch index distinguishes triggering, sustained, and remnant jet phases.
-A complementary two-barrier phase diagram in event-horizon-threading magnetic flux and jet-escape parameter provides a heuristic organizing scheme for jet launching and propagation through the nuclear medium.
-The framework offers testable, frequency-dependent predictions for current and future radio surveys.
+The classical radio-loudness parameter $R \equiv f_\nu(5\,\mathrm{GHz})/f_\nu(4400\,\text{\AA})$ divides a radio flux density by an optical/UV accretion tracer, but the two terms do not probe the same clock.
+The radio numerator can blend compact-core emission from the current engine, lobe and relic plasma left by earlier jet episodes, and host-galaxy synchrotron emission.
+We introduce a time-domain radio-loudness (TDRL) description that keeps these contributions separate.
+The radio numerator is written as compact-core and extended-lobe terms, with recovered fractions set by observing frequency, angular resolution, and surface-brightness sensitivity.
+For a single intermittently jetted AGN population, a two-state duty cycle filtered by exponential lobe fading gives an exact stationary Beta distribution for the normalized extended-radio response.
+Its mean is $\fduty$, while its variance scales as $(1+\chi_\nu)^{-1}$, where $\chi_\nu\equiv\taunu/t_{\rm switch}$.
+In this reference limit, the familiar GHz valley near the classical radio-loud/radio-quiet boundary can arise from short radio memory alone, without requiring two intrinsic engine classes.
+Metre-wave surveys that recover diffuse emission and subtract the host contribution should therefore progressively fill the valley.
+In the $(\Rcore,\Rlobe)$ plane, a core--lobe mismatch index separates triggering, sustained, and remnant phases, provided orientation-dependent core beaming is modelled or controlled.
+A complementary two-barrier picture, involving horizon-threading magnetic flux and jet escape through the nuclear medium, separates jet launching from the formation of large-scale radio structure.
+This view makes radio loudness a probe of jet duty cycle, radio memory, and escape through the host environment.

 \keywords{galaxies: active --- galaxies: jets --- radio continuum: galaxies --- accretion, accretion disks --- black hole physics}